Gnosticism: Historical Jesus

 The Gnostic movements may contain information about the historical Jesus, since some texts preserve sayings which show similarities with canonical sayings.
 The Gospel of Thomas in particular has a significant amount of parallel sayings.
 Yet, a striking difference is that the canonical sayings center on the coming endtime, while the Thomas-sayings center on a kingdom of heaven that is already here, and not a future event.
-According to Helmut Koester, this is because the Thomas-sayings are older, implying that in the earliest forms of Christianity, Jesus was regarded as a wisdom-teacher.
-An alternative hypothesis states that the Thomas authors wrote in the second century, changing existing sayings and eliminating the apocalyptic concerns.
-According to April DeConick, such a change occurred when the end time did not come, and the Thomasine tradition turned toward a "new theology of mysticism" and a "theological commitment to a fully-present kingdom of heaven here and now, where their church had attained Adam and Eve's divine status before the Fall."
-According to scholar-priest John P. Meier, scholars predominantly conclude that the gospel of Thomas depends on or parallels the Synoptics.
+Helmut Koester argues that the Thomas-sayings are older, implying that in the earliest forms of Christianity, Jesus was regarded as a wisdom-teacher, while April DeConick contends that the Thomasine tradition turned toward a "new theology of mysticism" and a "theological commitment to a fully-present kingdom of heaven here and now, where their church had attained Adam and Eve's divine status before the Fall" during the second century in response to eschatological concerns.
+According to scholar-priest John P. Meier, scholars predominantly conclude that the Gospel of Thomas depends on or parallels the Synoptics.
 Meier has repeatedly argued against the historicity of the Gospel of Thomas, stating that it cannot be a reliable source for the quest of the historical Jesus and also considers it a Gnostic text.
 He has also argued against the authenticity of the parables found exclusively in the Gospel of Thomas.
 According to James Dunn, the Gnostic emphasis on an inherent difference between flesh and spirit represented a significant departure from the teachings of the Historical Jesus and his earliest followers.

 Johannine literature

 The prologue of the Gospel of John describes the incarnated Logos, the light that came to earth, in the person of Jesus.
 The Apocryphon of John contains a scheme of three descendants from the heavenly realm, the third one being Jesus, just as in the Gospel of John.
-The similarities probably point to a relationship between Gnostic ideas and the Johannine community.
+Dillon argues for a relationship between Gnostic ideas and the Johannine community, though other scholars increasingly reject such a community.
 According to Raymond Brown, the Gospel of John shows "the development of certain gnostic ideas, especially Christ as heavenly revealer, the emphasis on light versus darkness, and anti-Jewish animus."
 The Johannine material reveals debates about the redeemer myth.
 The Johannine letters show that there were different interpretations of the gospel story, and the Johannine images may have contributed to second-century Gnostic ideas about Jesus as a redeemer who descended from heaven.
 According to DeConick, the Gospel of John shows a "transitional system from early Christianity to gnostic beliefs in a God who transcends our world."
 According to DeConick, John may show a bifurcation of the idea of the Jewish God into Jesus' Father in Heaven and the Jews' father, "the Father of the Devil" (most translations say "of [your] father the Devil"), which may have developed into the Gnostic idea of the Monad and the Demiurge.